 Janine Joseph was born and raised in the Philippines and Southern California.
 She is the author of Driving without a License (Alice James Books, 2016), winner of the 2014 Kundiman Poetry Prize and a finalist for the 2017 Oklahoma Book Award.
-She is a member of Undocupoets and a contributing editor for Tongue.
+She is a member of Undocupoets, serves on the Advisory Board for the Center for Poets & Writers at OSU-Tulsa, and is a contributing editor for Tongue.
 Currently, she lives in Stillwater, OK, where she is an Assistant Professor of Creative Writing at Oklahoma State University.

 Her poems and essays about growing up undocumented in America have appeared in Kenyon Review Online, Hayden’s Ferry Review, Zócalo Public Square, The Journal, The Asian American Literary Review, The Collagist, VIDA: Women in Literary Arts, Waxwing, the Academy of American Poets' Poem-a-Day series, and elsewhere.
 Her poems have been anthologized in Best American Experimental Writing, Best New Poets, Homage to Vallejo, Bear Flag Republic: Prose Poems and Poetics from California, and Breathe: 101 Contemporary Odes.
 Her commissioned work for the Houston Grand Opera (HGOco) includes What Wings They Were: The Case of Emeline, "On This Muddy Water": Voices from the Houston Ship Channel, and From My Mother's Mother.